 I would not recommend investing in that fund, but many people will be happy!
 5% of a portfolio is what I would consider fun money, so it is fine to have a small portion of your wealth in alternative investments.
 However, be careful about the extreme volatility.

 Cash in portfolio

 Keep in mind that you cannot be uninvested with Finpension 3a.

-It is interesting to note that all their strategies have only 1% cash.
-You cannot have a cash third pillar account.
-However, if you choose a custom strategy, you can use a money market fund.
+If you choose a custom strategy, you can use a money market fund.
 A money market fund is very similar to cash.
 So, you can invest mainly in stocks, bonds, real estate, and alternatives.

 Finpension 3a uses the cash in your account (after a deposit) to buy shares of the funds on the second banking day of the week.
 And if you want to change strategy (free of charge!), Finpension 3a will make the change on the second banking day of each week.

 Finpension will rebalance your portfolio weekly on the second banking day of the week.
 Rebalancing happens if the allocated deviates for more than one percentage point.

 It is interesting to note that you can disable rebalancing.
 For each of your portfolios, you can choose to disable rebalancing.
 For most people, I recommend rebalancing by default, but some appreciate that rebalancing is optional.